massalabs/node-manager-plugin/README.md

 task generate
 ```

-Download massa node node binaries:
+Download Massa node binaries:
 ```
 task setup-node-folder
 ```

-Build
+Build:
 ```
 task build
 ```

-Install the plugin on massa station localy:
+Install the plugin on Massa Station locally:
 ```
 task install-plugin
 ```
-If massa station was already running, you need to relaunch it for the plugin to be detected.
+If Massa Station was already running, you need to relaunch it for the plugin to be detected.

-### standalone
+### Standalone
-Node manager plugin is expected to be used via massa station.
+Node manager plugin is expected to be used via Massa Station.
-However, during dev process, you don't necessary need to install the plugin on station each time you want to test it.
+However, during the dev process, you don't necessarily need to install the plugin on Station each time you want to test it.
-To launch the plugin without having to install it in station, you can build it in standalone mode:
+To launch the plugin without having to install it in Station, you can build it in standalone mode:
 ```
 task build-standalone
 ```